mtrebi/mtrebi.github.io/projects.md

 _C++, OpenGL_

 Very basic project based on a series of [tutorials](https://learnopengl.com/).
 It was useful for me as an introduction to OpenGL.
-I implemented some simple features like Gouraud, Phong and Blinn-Phong Shading, normal mapping and shadow mapping.
+I implemented some simple features like Gouraud, Phong and Blinn-Phong Shading, Rim lighting, normal mapping and shadow mapping.

 <p align="center">  <img src="https://github.com/mtrebi/rendering-engine/blob/master/docs/images/rim_lighting.PNG?raw=true" width="400"> </p>